IDzUp/H2OAffiliatePlatform/README.md

 **Database** MySQL/MariaDb 5 or higher with InnoDB table support.

 **PHP Extensions** "PDO extension", "mbstring PHP module", "file_uploads = On", "post_max_size = 100M or higher", "upload_max_filesize = 100M or higher".

+## Development Stage

+The project of this dating affiliate network is still in development, but contributions to this project are truly welcome!
+Simply *Clone It*, *Improve* and then *Push your changes*.

 ## Author